TV-Rename/tvrename/quickstart.md

 ### 5. Sit back, relax, and let TV Rename do all the hard work for you!

-Whatever manipulation TVRename does to your files, it will never change the season or episode number.
+***REMEMBER:** Whatever changes TVRename makes to your files the season and episode number will remain untouched.*

-Even in the unlikely event of the names getting screwed up, the season and episode numbers will remain unchanged making the problem fairly easily fixable using something like the (free for personal use) **Bulk Rename Utility**.
+*In the unlikely event of the filenames getting screwed up, the problem should be easily fixable using something like the (free for personal use) **Bulk Rename Utility**.*

 ## Links
 * Online [user guide](userguide), where the features of TVRename are covered in more detail.
 The user guide is written for version 2.1, but is still mostly relevant.